keboola/connection-docs/manipulation/transformations/sandbox/index.md

 There you can

- - load the tables specified in the input mapping,
+ - load the tables specified in the input mapping;
- - load the input tables and execute required transformations -- that prepares the sandbox workspace for the current transformation (if there are any dependencies), and
+ - load the input tables and execute required transformations -- that prepares the sandbox workspace for the current transformation (if there are any dependencies); and
  - execute the transformation and all dependencies, without writing back to Storage -- that is a dry-run for validation.

 Once the sandbox is ready, you will get a notification.
 Or, watch the progress on the Jobs page.
 To add tables to an existing sandbox, use the plain sandbox.